Ashtray: History

 While simple, primitive forms of ashtrays existed long before the 19th century, it was during the start of the 20th century that the design, aesthetics and their popularity really took off.
 As more women began to smoke in the early 1900s, the ashtray went closer to an art form.
 Many women avoided the use of the traditional ashtray as it failed to reflect their feminine values through an activity that was long declared as being exclusive to men.

 What emerged were detailed, often very fancy ashtrays.
 These ashtrays depicted pastoral scenes of maidens wandering through vibrantly colored landscapes.
 Some even featured very luxurious cast-iron models of women in fancy dresses, animals in states of play and the occasional porcelain or ceramic tray highlighting extravagant floral arrangements.

 The word "ashtray" in unhyphenated form, rather than "ash tray" or "ash-tray", did not come into common use until 1926.
 As time went on, and the onset of women smoking both cigars and cigarettes became less of a departure from the average person, ashtrays saw a decline in design aesthetics and began more of a shift towards practicality.
 However, it was not uncommon to see ashtrays featuring pin-up girls in bars during this decade.
 It was also during this time that another trend in ashtrays began to emerge, which was the auto-ashtray.

-While the addition of vehicle ashtrays is now becoming something of the past, there was a time when these not only came standard, they were expected.
-In the early years, design oversights put these ash receptacles right below the A/C and heating so every time the owner would use either of these, the ash would inadvertently fly in their face or even all throughout the car.
-But as new models of vehicles were constantly introduced to the public, these little foibles gave way and many began to use chrome trays with covers that could be opened and closed at the driver's discretion.
-Many luxury cars would make it a more luxurious design and it was common to see intricately made ashtrays in some of the high-end cars of the day.
+For many decades vehicle ashtrays were available for automobiles.
+As early as 1925, car ashtrays and electric lighters were available for motorists to avoid ashing outside the car.
+By 2004, Ford and Honda began phasing out ashtrays as a standard feature.
+In the early years, some design oversights put these ash receptacles right below the A/C and heating so every time the owner would use either of these, the ash would inadvertently fly in their face or even all throughout the car.
+But as new vehicle models were constantly introduced to the public, these little flaws gave way and many began using chrome trays with covers that could be opened and closed at the driver's discretion.

+Many luxury cars would create a more luxurious design and it was common to see intricately made ashtrays in some of the high-end cars of the day.
 These ashtrays would feature leather, high-end metals and even specialized engravings by the manufacturer.
 But, just like the stand-alone ashtray, the vehicle ashtray began to lose popularity and in 1994, vehicles began to be produced without them and instead, offer the buyer the option to include one from the dealer.

 Today, ashtrays are still used for cigarette smokers, but they have also been making a small revival in popularity from the cigar aficionados of the world.
 Ashtrays designed for cigars are often larger than standard ashtrays and include notches big enough to hold the cigar.